juicedata/juicefs/docs/en/administration/metadata_dump_load.md

 ## Metadata recovery and migration {#recovery-and-migration}

-Use the [`load`](../reference/command_reference.md#load) command to restore the metadata dump file into an empty file system, for example:
+Use the [`load`](../reference/command_reference.md#load) command to restore the metadata dump file into an empty database, for example:

 ```shell
 juicefs load redis://192.168.1.6:6379 meta-dump.json
 ```

 Once imported, JuiceFS will recalculate the file system statistics including space usage, inode counters, and eventually generates a globally consistent metadata in the database.
-If you're a developer, you can even try to manually modify the backup file before loading.
+If you have a deep understanding of the metadata design of JuiceFS, you can also modify the metadata backup file before restoring to debug.

 The dump file is written in an uniform format, which can be recognized and imported by all metadata engines, making it easy to migrate to other types of metadata engines.